 - Tip the cup so that the milk only touches Baby’s lips.

-- Do not pour the milk into Baby’s mouth.
+- Do not pour the milk into the baby’s mouth.

 - Baby should lap or sip at the milk.

-- Stop to burp baby every few minutes.
+- Stop to burp your baby every few minutes.

-- Try to cup-feed your baby when he/she is alert.
+- Try to cup-feed your baby when they are alert.

 How to Finger Feed